 Top 8 Internet Safety Rules That You Should Adopt

-Fraudsters don’t discriminate when it comes to their victims; everyone that has something they want is fair game.
-From small to medium to large scale business, cybercrime is something that we are all forced to deal with.
+Internet Safety Rules are essential as fraudsters don’t discriminate when it comes to their victims; everyone who has something they want is fair game.
+Fraudsters don’t discriminate when it comes to their victims; everyone who has something they want is fair game.
+From small to medium to large-scale businesses, we are all forced to deal with cybercrime.
 All the major browsers have inbuilt features that allow them to determine whether or not a security breach has occurred and whether you need to change your password.
 Firefox Monitor is a good example.
-One popularly searched term for online is “online safety tips,” which is because the average individual is aware of the many threats.
+One popular search term for online safety tips is “online safety tips” because the average individual knows the many threats.

 Top 8 Internet Safety Rules